Dragon Quest XI: Development and release

 The international PlayStation 4 release also saw a special collector's edition, titled Edition of Lost Time, which includes the base game, a set of bonus in-game items, a 128-page hardback art book featuring original character design concepts from Akira Toriyama, a two-disc soundtrack featuring orchestrated versions of the game's music by Koichi Sugiyama, a cloth map of the game's world, and a steelbook case.
 The 3DS version was not localized outside of Japan, and the Switch version was delayed while the team updated it to a newer version of Unreal Engine 4 that the system supports.
 The Switch version was re-announced at Tokyo Game Show 2018.
-Known as Dragon Quest XI S: Echoes of an Elusive Age - Definitive Edition, it was released worldwide on September 27, 2019, and features English and Japanese voice acting, with the English voice acting being available as an add-on in the Japanese Switch version, a 16-bit graphical mode adapted from the 3DS version, an option for orchestral music (with "Overture XI", a version of the series' main theme, from the game's opening movie, being re-orchestrated, which was taken from the orchestrated soundtrack, as with the other tracks in the game), and expanded plot elements.
-Dragon Quest XI S was also released for PlayStation 4, Windows, and Xbox One, on December 4, 2020.
-It was also released for Stadia on March 16, 2021.
+Known as Dragon Quest XI S: Echoes of an Elusive Age - Definitive Edition, it was released worldwide on September 27, 2019, and features English and Japanese voice acting, with the English voice acting being available as an add-on in the Japanese Switch version, an expanded version of the 2D mode from the 3DS version, an option for orchestral music (with "Overture XI", a version of the series' main theme, from the game's opening movie, being re-orchestrated, which was taken from the orchestrated soundtrack, as with the other tracks in the game), quality-of-life improvements such as a new "ultra-fast" battle speed and more streamlined item forging, a photo mode, and expanded plot elements.
+Dragon Quest XI S was also released for PlayStation 4, Windows, and Xbox One on December 4, 2020, while a Stadia version was released on March 16, 2021.